nexmo-community/sms-ibm-sentiment-js/README.md

 This can be achieved with the Nexmo CLI.
 Install the CLI by following [these instructions](https://github.com/Nexmo/nexmo-cli#installation).

+IMPORTANT: In the Nexmo dashboard, navigate to Settings, and set the HTTP Method to `POST-JSON` for the APIKey.

 ### Rent a New Virtual Number

 Renting a number will need to be in place.
 This can also be achieved using the CLI by running this command: